Rhoban/onshape-to-robot/README.md

 Some requests are cached for convenience (recovery of STL, massproperties etc.).
 You can run the `clear-cache.sh` script to remove all cached requests.

+## License

+This project is under MIT License, read the `LICENSE` file for more information